 I wanted to ask about your path as a novelist.
 I know that you’ve referred to yourself in the past as a writer, not one thing or another – because no one likes to be pigeonholed and there’s no room for it.
 What was your development like, in the written word?

 Well, first of all, I was a very shy kid (not anymore!) and I was absolutely crazy for girls.
 I didn’t have this thing that many kids have like they reject girls.
 I was like, “What?!”
 So I’d be writing letters to them.
 I began feeling more comfortable writing and expressing myself.
 Then I realized, when I wanted to explain something I would tell stories, not ideas.
 For the most complex things, I would try to bring a story to to explain it.
 I had very severe ADD when I was a kid.
 I have no logic, no sense of logic.
 Stories are more into intuition than logic.
 So, that’s how I began [becoming] a writer.
 The first thing I wrote when trying to become a professional was when I was fourteen.
 I wrote a theatre piece, a play.

 Your latest novel, Salvar el Fuego, is an environment where linear logic would hamper the whole nature and authenticity of your message and of the storytelling that you communicate.
 Was this a result of your ADD or absence of logic, which you then had to cultivate over time?
-Was that a conscious process, as well?
+Was that a conscious process?

 So, it’s more reactive.